 Livermore offers a challenging math program, and learning opportunities focusing on literacy instruction.
 Staff excel at differentiating curriculum to meet individual students’ needs.
 This includes a rigorous literature-based reading series and integration of reading and writing.
 Livermore Elementary believes in educating the “whole child” by providing rich art, music and P.E. experiences.
 The fully networked computer lab and media center complement all instructional areas.

 Our multi-age classrooms support differentiated instruction and deliver a standards-based curriculum with 21st century technology.
 The school offers an array of enrichment opportunities for all students.
-Enrichment activities include the Poudre River Ecology Program (PREP), Odyssey of the Mind, ECO Week, and student council.
+Enrichment activities include the Poudre River Ecology Program (PREP), ECO Week and After School Stem Program.
 Gifted students are identified and offered appropriate extended learning opportunities.

 Opportunities for parents